28 Feb What Is A Heat Pump?(Last Updated On: July 31, 2018)

-When deciding on a unit for your home, likely the biggest factor aside from price and choosing a unit large enough to adequately heat and cool your space is energy efficiency.
-All residential heat pumps in the United States must have an EnergyGuide label detailing the unit’s efficiency rating compared to other similar makes and models, making it easier for consumers to make smart buying decisions.
+The biggest factors on deciding on a unit for your home remain price and size.
+In addition, energy efficiency is also an important factor.
+All residential heat pumps in the United States must have an EnergyGuide label.
+EnergyGuide details the unit’s efficiency rating compared to other similar makes and models.
+This makes it easier for consumers to make smart buying decisions.

-If you live in a colder climate, choosing a model with the best heating season performance factor (HSPF) should be your priority.
-Likewise, in warmer climates you’ll want to focus on a unit with the best seasonal energy efficiency ratio (SEER) you can afford to get the best unit possible.
-A model with a higher rating may cost more upfront but is likely to save you more in the long run on operating costs.
+For colder climates, choose a model with the best heating season performance factor (HSPF).
+Likewise, in warmer climates focus on a unit with the best seasonal energy efficiency ratio (SEER).
+A model with a higher rating costs more upfront, but provides savings in the long run from reduced operating costs.

 Speaking to a qualified HVAC technician is the best way to ensure that your heating and cooling needs are met and any heat pump installation is completed according to local and national building codes.